| | | |

 debate[1] has been characterized as an effort to "level

 the playing field" for non-U.S. reinsurers.
+But a level field already exists.

 Foreign reinsurers can forgo the 100% collateral rule by becoming admitted